+According to the 2010 Census, there were 12,469 residents 65 and older and 9,086 with a disability.
 Monroe County has a procedure for registering the Population with Special Needs (PSN).
-At this time approximately 590 PSN are in the register.
 Institutions of concern include nursing homes, hospitals, children's shelters, guidance clinics, and congruent care facilities with limited ability to readily evacuate are located throughout the Keys.
 There are thirteen public schools, three private schools, three nursing homes, three congregate living facilities, one children's shelter, and many private schools and day care centers.